 - the work was done urgently, necessary to protect lives or property and there was no time to get a consent.

 Before you apply

-Before you apply, get in touch.
+Talk to us before you apply for a Certificate of Acceptance.
 We can let you know whether you also need to apply for a resource consent.

 How to apply

-To apply for a Certificate of Acceptance you need to send us:
+You can apply for a Certificate of Acceptance through Objective Build.

 To accompany your application, you should consider submitting:

 - supporting documentation such as photos, receipts, producer statements etc. as evidence of the work that was carried out and how it was done